 No city or town in Nevada may pass a law against public intoxication.

 State says that “public drunkenness is not a public offense and shall not be treated as such.”

 Bars may sell beer and wine.
-However, only restaurants may sell distilled spirits.
+But only restaurants may sell distilled spirits.

-Mothers Against Drunk Driving (MADD) has strongly objected to wine tasting being permitted in collegiate culinary classes.
+Mothers Against Drunk Driving (MADD) has strongly objected to wine tasting being permitted in college culinary classes.
 Even though students may not swallow any alcohol.